rubymotion-community/BubbleWrap/README.md

 ### NSUserDefaults

-Helper methods added to the class repsonsible for user preferences used by the `App::Persistence` module shown below.
+Helper methods added to the class repsonsible for user preferences used by the `BW::App::Persistence` module shown below.

 ### Persistence